Pocahontas: John Smith

 Pocahontas saves the life of John Smith in this chromolithograph, credited to the New England Chromo.
 Lith.
 Company around 1870.
 The scene is idealized; there are no mountains in Tidewater, Virginia, for example, and the Powhatans lived in thatched houses rather than tipis.

 Pocahontas is most famously linked to colonist John Smith, who arrived in Virginia with 100 other settlers in April 1607.
 The colonists built a fort on a marshy peninsula on the James River, and had numerous encounters over the next several months with the people of Tsenacommacah – some of them friendly, some hostile.

 A hunting party led by Powhatan's close relative Opechancanough captured Smith in December 1607 while he was exploring on the Chickahominy River and brought him to Powhatan's capital at Werowocomoco.
 In his 1608 account, Smith describes a great feast followed by a long talk with Powhatan.
 He does not mention Pocahontas in relation to his capture, and claims that they first met some months later.
 Margaret Huber suggests that Powhatan was attempting to bring Smith and the other colonists under his own authority.
 He offered Smith rule of the town of Capahosic, which was close to his capital at Werowocomoco, as he hoped to keep Smith and his men "nearby and better under control".

 In 1616, Smith wrote a letter to Queen Anne of Denmark, the wife of King James, in anticipation of Pocahontas' visit to England.
 In this new account, his capture included the threat of his own death: "at the minute of my execution, she hazarded the beating out of her own brains to save mine; and not only that but so prevailed with her father, that I was safely conducted to Jamestown."
 He expanded on this in his 1624 Generall Historie, published seven years after the death of Pocahontas.
-He explained that he was captured and taken to the paramount chief where "two great stones were brought before Powhatan: then as many as could layd hands on him [Smith], dragged him to them, and thereon laid his head, and being ready with their clubs, to beate out his braines, Pocahontas the Kings dearest daughter, when no intreaty could prevaile, got his head in her armes, and laid her owne upon his to save him from death."
+He explained that he was captured and taken to the Mamanatowick where "two great stones were brought before Powhatan: then as many as could layd hands on him [Smith], dragged him to them, and thereon laid his head, and being ready with their clubs, to beate out his braines, Pocahontas the Kings dearest daughter, when no intreaty could prevaile, got his head in her armes, and laid her owne upon his to save him from death."